Echo: "Shinies", sir?

 Rex: ...just like you.

-The Republic outpost on the remote Rishi moon, one of many stations that form a line of defence for the planet Kamino, is largely manned by rookie clones who, for the most part, are bored by the fact that nothing ever seems to happen except for Echo, who likes that he has time to catch up on the reg manuals, something that makes his squadmate Hevy wonder what's wrong with him.
+The Republic outpost on the remote Rishi moon, one of many stations that form a line of defense for the planet Kamino, is largely manned by rookie clones who, for the most part, are bored by the fact that nothing ever seems to happen except for Echo, who likes that he has time to catch up on the reg manuals, something that makes his squadmate Hevy wonder what's wrong with him.
 The sergeant in command of the outpost, O'Niner, is a combat veteran and reminds his men that the station is a vital outpost, so they need to take the job seriously.
 He informs the troopers that there are some officers on their way to the base, so they had better have everything squared away for inspection.
 The officers in question are Commander Cody and Captain Rex, the former of whom reports the status of the inspection tour to Jedi Generals Obi-Wan Kenobi and Anakin Skywalker before heading for the Rishi moon.

 - Air-Vent Passageway: Hevy, Fives, Echo, and Cutup escape from the Rishi moon outpost this way during the initial attack.
 The same vent is again used as an exit near the end of the episode when the clone troopers are planning to blow the base up.